BIG EAST Conference History

 Ackerman is one of the few sports executives who has held leadership positions in both men's and women's sports at the collegiate, professional, national team and international level.
 In 2021, she was inducted into the Naismith Memorial Basketball Hall of Fame.

 The BIG EAST grew to 11 members in 2020.
 The University of Connecticut, a member of the conference from 1979 to 2013, was readmitted.
 UConn has brought a rich history of academic and athletic excellence, especially in the sport of basketball.
 Since rejoining, the Huskies' men's program won its fifth and sixth national championships, capturing the NCAA crown in both 2023 and 2024.
-The UConn women's program, which had won eight of its 11 national championships as a BIG EAST member, has continued its unparalleled national success.
-The Huskies have advanced to the Final Four in 15 of the last 16 years and have appeared in 24 Final Fours overall.
+The UConn women's program lifted the trophy for the 12th time in program history in 2025, and the ninth time as a BIG EAST member.
+The Huskies have maintained unparalleled national success, advancing to the Final Four in 16 of the last 17 years and have appeared in 25 Final Fours overall.

 History